unilaiva/unilaiva-songbook/README.md

 ##### Example: Ubuntu 18.04 #####

-For example, on Ubuntu 18.04 LTS, to install all required dependencies and to download the project's source, you need to run the following two commands:
+For example, on Ubuntu 18.04 LTS, to install all required dependencies and to download the project's source, you need to run the following commands:

   1. `sudo apt install git context lilypond texlive texlive-fonts-extra texlive-font-utils texlive-lang-english texlive-lang-european